420,99 €

 Autorenporträt

 Alireza Korangy received his PhD from the Department of Near Eastern Languages and Civilizations at Harvard University.
 His field of research is classical Persian and Arabic philology with a special emphasis on poetics, rhetoric, folklore and linguistics.
 He has done extensive research and published on Iranian and Persian linguistics.
 He was previously the editor-in-chief of Companions in Iranian Languages as Linguistics at Mouton.
 He has also published on Iranianfolkloric traditions.
-Evgeniya Gutova has a PhD in Linguistics from the Sorbonne University (Paris).
-She is currently a researcher in the Institute for Culture and Society (ICS) of the University of Navarra, funded by the Ministry of Science and Innovation.
-At the center, she is currently conducting research into multilingualism in Morocco and in the Moroccan community in Spain.
-She completed her undergraduate and Masters studies at Leiden University in the Netherlands.
+Evgeniya Gutova is interested in all aspects of Berber linguistics, Arabic/Berber bilingualism, and different outcomes of language contact.
+She is currently researching Arabic influence on Senhaja Berber Tense, Aspect, and Modality as a researcher at the Arctic University of Norway (Tromsø, Norway).
+She has also researched multilingualism in the Moroccan diaspora community in Spain as a researcher at the University of Navara in Pamplona, Spain.
+Her PhD thesis from the Sorbonne University (Paris, France) is a polylectal grammar of Senhaja Berber (northern Morocco), while her MA thesis at Leiden University (Leiden, the Netherlands) examined Kabyle Berber manuscripts from Algeria written in the Arabic script.